 - Not What It Looks Like: The pic in this article, taken with the same girl from the Marshmallow Hell incident above.

 - Occidental Otaku: Subverted; Azrael had/has some otaku-ish interests, but he either grew out of them or has to be discreet about them.
 At one point (after getting married), he mentions that he has to sneak out of the house to see the Rebuild of Evangelion movies.

-- Only Known by Their Nickname: With the exception of Moeko, pretty much everybody, for anonymity's sake.
+- Only Known by Their Nickname: With the exception of Moeko, pretty much everybody, for anonymity's sake, only has nicknames.

 - Overprotective Dad: Ever since finding out he will be having a daughter, Az has been figuring out how to smuggle rocket launchers into Japan just in case.

 - Romantic Two-Girl Friendship: Ultimate Sweetness and her best friend.